Re-award stalled school projects to new contractors - Ebenezer SHS appeals

-The Headmistress of Ebenezer Senior High School, Ms Anastasia Afua Konadu, has appealed to the Government to, re-award some abandoned infrastructural projects in the school for new contracts to ensure they are completed.
+The Headmistress of Ebenezer Senior High School, Ms Anastasia Afua Konadu, has appealed to the givernment to re-award some abandoned infrastructural projects in the school for new contracts to ensure they are completed.

 One such project is a stalled seven-unit classroom block, which started a decade ago.